tkhq/sdk/packages/wallet-stamper/README.md

 // Instantiate the TurnkeyClient with the WalletStamper const client = new TurnkeyClient({ baseUrl: BASE_URL }, walletStamper);

+// Call getWhoami to get the sub org's organizationId and userId passing in the parent org id
+// whoami { organizationId: string; organizationName: string; userId: string; username: string; }
+const whoami = await client.getWhoami({
+  organizationId: process.env.NEXT_PUBLIC_ORGANIZATION_ID,
+});

+// Now that we have the sub organization id, we can make requests using that sub org id

-// Get a user stamping the request with their wallet const user = await client.getUser({
+// Get the wallets for this sub organization const wallets = await client.getWallets({
-  organizationId: ORGANIZATION_ID,
+  organizationId: whoami.organizationId,
-  userId: USER_ID,
 });
 ```